KyleEff/Console-Collection/Technical Manual.md

 9. Extending the Program
 10. Contributing
 11. License
+12. Class / Object Specifications

 ## 1. Introduction
 The Console Collection program is a command-line application designed to manage a collection of video game consoles.
 It provides functionalities to view, edit, search, save, and load the collection from a file.

 ## 2. System Requirements
-- Operating System: Any platform with a C++11 compatible compiler
+- Operating System: Any platform with a C++11 or later compatible compiler
 - Compiler: C++11 compatible compiler (e.g., GCC, Clang, Visual C++)
 - Standard Template Library (STL) support